-The New College of Florida Fact Book 2006-2007 presents current information on enrollment, admission, financial aid, fiscal resources, and the academic program at the eleventh member institution of the State University System of Florida.
+The New College of Florida Fact Book 2007-2008 presents current information on enrollment, admission, financial aid, fiscal resources, and the academic program at the eleventh member institution of the State University System of Florida.

 The Fact Book contains information and statistics on institutional enrollment, student characteristics, admissions policies, academic offerings, and annual expenses for in-state and out-of-state students, instructional faculty, and class size.

-In Fact Book 2005-2006, we began to include the fiscal resources and personnel sections to provide basic understanding about the college budget and employee information.
-This year, we added a new section to present the library resources information.
 The purpose of the book is to provide the college community with facts about the college, and can be used for those responsible for public presentation about New College, as well as those who require institutional data for reporting.